 - Oops!Something went wrong.Please try again later.

-DGAP-News: Hamburger Hafen und Logistik AG / Key word(s): Quarterly / Interim Statement
+DGAP-News: Hamburger Hafen und Logistik AG / Key word(s): Half Year Report

-Publication of interim statement January to March 2021
+Publication of half-year financial report January to June 2021

-At the Group level, a moderate increase in revenue and an operating result (EBIT) in the range of € 153 million and € 178 million is anticipated.
+At Group level, HHLA now expects a significant increase in revenue (previously: moderate increase), while an operating result (EBIT) in the range of € 153 million to € 178 million is still anticipated.

 Hamburger Hafen und Logistik AG